aakkii/CarND-Advanced-Lane-Lines/writeup_template.md

 #### 1. Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?

-I have exprimented with different thresholds and color transform to form my final piple line as described in point 2 above.
+I have experimented with different thresholds and color transform to form my final piple line as described in point 2 above.
 Finally, I used combined binrary of L-Channel, S-Channel and Gradient Threshold.

 Biggest problem I faced in this project while using sliding window search.
 Also, I am comparatively still new to Python.
 So this creates problem while using complex python functions.